bigcommerce/dev-docs/docs/api-docs/analytics/bodl-ga4.md

 BigCommerce will emit a browser event for events that occur from shopper action without a new page load.

 Below is the code that BigCommerce uses to create and emit an event for starting a checkout and purchasing an order.
-For more, see the [event emitter](https://github.com/bigcommerce/checkout-sdk-js/blob/master/packages/core/src/bodl/bodl-emitter-service.ts) from the [Checkout SDK](https://github.com/bigcommerce/checkout-sdk-js).
+For more information, see the [event emitter](https://github.com/bigcommerce/checkout-sdk-js/blob/master/packages/core/src/bodl/bodl-emitter-service.ts) from the [Checkout SDK](https://github.com/bigcommerce/checkout-sdk-js).

 <!--
 type: tab